 When is the deadline for registration and booking?

 The deadline for registration and booking is about five weeks prior to the TestAS exam.
 For further information on the registration period click here.

 How much does participation in the TestAS cost?

 The exam fee for the TestAS is 80 Euros.

 I have registered but did not receive an e-mail.
 How do I proceed?

 After registration, you should receive an email with a link.
 If you have not received it, log in again on the test takerís page with your user name and password.
 You can then check your e-mail address and have the mail sent to you again.

 You should also check if your mailbox is full thus preventing you from receiving e-mails.
 In addition, look into your spam or junk folder.

 What do I need to bring for the test?

 You are required to carry a valid ID (passport, identity card, driving licence).
 It has to be the same ID that you used when registering for TestAS.
 You will need to present it at the identity check before the test.
 In addition, you will be demanded to present the admission e-mail that your test centre sent to you in the run up to the test.
 You should also bring along a black or blue ballpoint pen.
-Please be reminded that you need your user name and password for the onScreen.

 Can I bring any resources?